darthj/exercises_for_programmers/saying_hello/README.md

 | name: Chet | What is your name?
 Chet        |                |
 |            | Hello, Chet, nice to meet you! |                |

-        Inputs:
-        - name: Chet

-        Expected Result:
-          What is your name?
-Chet
-          Hello, Chet, nice to meet you!

-        Actual Result:

 ---
 ### Pseudocode: